cityjson/specs/docs/specs.rst

 A City Object:

 - must have one member with the name ``"geometry"``, whose value is an array containing 0 or more Geometry Objects.
 More than one Geometry Object is used to have several different levels-of-detail (LoDs) for the same object.
 However, the different Geometry Objects of a given City Object do not have be of different LoDs.
 - may have one member with the name ``"attributes"``, whose value is an object with the different attributes allowed by CityGML.
-The attributes differ per City Object, and can be seen either in the `offical CityGML documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ or in the schema of CityJSON (:doc:`schema`).
+The attributes differ per City Object, and can be seen either in the `official CityGML documentation <https://portal.opengeospatial.org/files/?artifact_id=47842>`_ or in the schema of CityJSON (:doc:`schema`).
 Any other attributes can be added with a JSON key-value pair ("owner" in the following is one such attribute), although it is not guaranteed that a parser will read them.

 .. code-block:: js